szczyglis-dev/py-gpt/docs/source/modes.rst

 .. image:: images/v2_mode_chat.png
    :width: 800

-**Vision:** If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the ``Vision (inline)`` plugin in the Plugins menu.
-This plugin allows you to send photos or images from your camera for analysis in any Chat mode.
+**Vision:** If the currently selected model cannot accept image input, enable the ``Vision (inline)`` plugin in the Plugins menu.
+When compatible image content is detected, PyGPT temporarily routes that turn through Chat using the image-capable model configured in the plugin.
+The plugin model is selected by capabilities rather than by provider, so supported OpenAI, Google, Anthropic, xAI, OpenRouter, local/OpenAI-compatible, and other configured models can be used.

 .. image:: images/v3_vision_plugins.png